sungjin0757/Spring_Micro_Service/README.md

 			- Pre Filter : Log Request_ID
 			- Post Filter : Log Respons_status
 - User-Service(Only Using REST API Without Web Browser)
+	- RequestMapping("/user-service/")
+	- Function
 		- health_check
 			- GetMapping("/health_check")
 			- return Present Port Number
 		- welcome
 			- GetMapping("/welcome")
 			- return Greeting Message(Welcome to the Simple Ecommerce.)
 		- Join(회원 가입)
 			- PostMapping("/users")
 			- Client Request Body Is Converted To UserDto By Using ModelMapper
 				- UserDto Is Used For UserService
 			- UserDto Is Converted To UserEntity Using ModelMapper
 				- UserEntity Is Used For UserRepository
 			- Spring Security For Password Encode
 				- BcryptPasswordEncode
 			- Spring Security For Authorization
-	- Fine(회원 조회)
+		- Find(회원 조회)
 			- findAll()
 				- GetMapping("/users")
 			- findByUserId(userId)
 				- GetMapping("/users/{userId}")